LSU Tigers men's basketball: NCAA Tournament history & seeds

 The Tigers have appeared in the NCAA tournament 24 times.
 Their combined record is 27–27.

 The NCAA began seeding the tournament with the 1979 edition.

 Prior to seeding LSU appeared in the 1953 and 1954 NCAA Tournaments.

 The 1986 team one of the lowest-seeded teams ever to advance to the Final Four, along with George Mason in 2006, Virginia Commonwealth in 2011, Loyola–Chicago in 2018, and UCLA in 2021.

 NIT results

-The Tigers have appeared in the National Invitation Tournament (NIT) eight times.
-Their combined record is 5–9.
+The Tigers have appeared in the National Invitation Tournament (NIT) nine times.
+Their combined record is 5–10.